luau-lang/rfcs/docs/index-type-operator.md

 This is a valid Luau program; however, in order to define the type of `Person["age"]` we had to first declare a variable `bob` and utilize the `typeof` type operator.
 This is quite cumbersome when developers want to typecheck using the type of `Person["age"]` without having to declare a variable first.
 Additionally, in order to define the union type of all the properties of `Person`, current Luau requires an explicit list of each property using `typeof`.

-The expected outcome of the index type operator is that it will enhance the developing experience and allow the Roblox community to develop better type-checked programs.
+The expected outcome of the index type operator is that it will enhance developer experience and allow Luau developers to more easily develop well-typed programs.

 ## Design